Guide to Carpet Cleaning: Red Wine Stain Removal

 - Blot and repeat this procedure until you no longer notice the stain.

-When it comes to removing red wine stains from carpet, there are a few common blunders to avoid.
+When it comes to removing red wine stains from carpets, there are a few common blunders to avoid.

 - When Blotting a Stain, Avoid Using a Colored Cloth: When blotting a stain, always use a white cloth.
 This prevents color from transferring from the cloth to the carpet.